aiidateam/aiida-core/docs/source/developer_guide/plugins/overview.rst

 A plugin can do any of the following:

-* depend on the AiiDA distribution (and it normally will);
+* depend on the AiiDA distribution (and it normally will).
 * depend on any amount of other plugins;
-* depend on any number of other python distributions: however the required versions must not clash with AiiDA's requirements;
+* depend on any number of other python distributions.
+However, the required versions must not clash with AiiDA's requirements;
 * Provide classes that can be used together with AiiDA's through a unified interface, including:

   - calculations;